game-arch/mmo-arch/README.md

     - https://docs.nats.io/
     - As the microservice communication method
     - Currently requires little-to-no knowledge of the technology outside of setting up credentials
+    - Using this as the communication method eliminates the need to use Socket.IO-redis
+    - Peer to Peer communication goes through the appropriate microservice (chat, map movements, etc)
 - Phaser
     - http://phaser.io/learn
     - Running on server for physics parity and validation ONLY